-As is well-known since Fama and Macbeth (1973), the time-series of $intercept_t$ and $slope_t$ are excess returns.
+As is well-known since Fama and Macbeth (1973), the time-series of intercept_t and slope_t are excess returns.
 We then examine the way these returns vary as a function of our measure of beta-arbitrage capital.
 As can be seen from the top panel of Figure 2, the intercept of the months 1-6 security market line significantly increases in CoBAR, and its slope significantly decreases in CoBAR.
-When CoBAR is relatively high, i.e., during periods when beta-arbitrage capital is relatively high, the short-term security market line strongly slopes downward, indicating strong profits to the low-beta strategy, consistent with arbitrageurs expediting the correction of market misevaluation.
-In contrast, when CoBAR is low, i.e., when beta-arbitrage capital is relatively low, the short-term security market line is weakly upward sloping and the beta-arbitrage strategy, as a consequence, is unprofitable, consistent with delayed correction of the beta anomaly.
+When CoBAR is relatively high, that is, during periods when beta-arbitrage capital is relatively high, the short-term security market line strongly slopes downward,